-Having a beautiful relationship is not by magic or chance.
+A beautiful relationship is not a product of magic or chance.
 A relationship is as beautiful as the effort the people involved put into it.
 A relationship cannot survive on its own, and a relationship does not die a natural death.

 The GIGO (Garbage In Garbage Out) principle also applies to love matters; that is, whatever you get out of a relationship is determined by what you put into it.